 Your kitten's teeth should be clean and free from deposits.
-Her gums should be a healthy pink colour.
+Their gums should be a healthy pink colour.
 If you notice any redness around your kitten’s teeth and gums, speak to your vet – sometimes bits of food and bacteria can lead to plaque.

 Cleaning your kitten’s teeth

 To clean your kitten’s teeth, you'll need a tiny toothbrush and some cat-friendly toothpaste.
 You can buy these from any good pet shop, or ask your vet.
-Let your kitten lick some toothpaste off the toothbrush, so she gets used to the taste.
+Let your kitten lick some toothpaste off the toothbrush, so they get used to the taste.
 Then, quickly move the toothbrush to the back teeth on one side, then the other.
 Try to do this at least once a week.

 It’s a good idea to introduce a suitable dry food into your kitten’s diet – for example, Whiskas® Kitten Dry, which contains added calcium to promote healthy teeth.
-Each kibble (that’s what the little chunks of dry food are called) is the right size and shape for your kitten’s mouth, and the abrasive texture is good for her teeth and gums.
+Each kibble (that’s what the little chunks of dry food are called) is the right size and shape for your kitten’s mouth, and the abrasive texture is good for their teeth and gums.
 Whiskas® Milky Treats are another great way to give your kitten enough calcium for strong teeth and bones.